vpp-dev/vpp-release-notes/README.md

 @page release_notes_2206 Release notes for VPP 22.06

-More than 458 commits since the previous release, including 212 fixes.
+More than 459 commits since the previous release, including 212 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Sat May 14 03:30:01 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Sun May 15 02:57:27 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER